 Welcome to my travel blog.
 During this visit I encourage you to take a walk in my shoes while browsing through these entertaining and informative travel journals.
 My weblog features journals, photos and videos from many of the world's beautiful countries.
 I have over two decades of travel experience, and feel blessed to embark on regular trips abroad.
 There are endless delights to enjoy while exploring foreign countries.
 After all, how else can you meet so many of the world's proud people and experience as much wonderful culture?

-Travel is developing ... full info
+Travel is developing into a lifetime... full info